-s.
-266 Part 15 - Miscellaneous (b) a function in relation to emergency orders under this Act; (c) a function in relation to control orders under this Act; (d) a function in relation to prohibited matter permits, emergency permits or group permits under this Act; (e) a function in relation to general biosecurity directions under this Act.
-5) A function subdelegated under this section may only be performed in accordance with - (a) the conditions and limitations imposed on the initial delegation; and (b) any further conditions and limitations imposed as part of the subdelegation.
-266. Authorisati orisations non-transferrable this A s otherwise specified, an instrument under Act authorising a person in respect of a ag is not transferrable.
-267. Biosecurity ecurity Advisory Committee Minister is to, by written instrument, ish a Biosecurity Advisory Committee.
+- (b) a function in relation to emergency orders under this Act; - (c) a function in relation to control orders under this Act; - (d) a function in relation to prohibited matter permits, emergency permits or group permits under this Act; - (e) a function in relation to general biosecurity directions under this Act. - (5) A function subdelegated under this section may only be performed in accordance with - (a) the conditions and limitations imposed on the initial delegation; and - (b) any further conditions and limitations imposed as part of the subdelegation.

+266. Authorisations non-transferrable

+Unless otherwise specified, an instrument under this Act authorising a person in respect of a dealing is not transferrable.

+267. Biosecurity Advisory Committee

-- (2) The Minister is to appoint - (a) a person as Chair of the Biosecurity Advisory Committee; and
+- (1) The Minister is to, by written instrument, establish a Biosecurity Advisory Committee. - (2) The Minister is to appoint - (a) a person as Chair of the Biosecurity Advisory Committee; and